mborgerson/wiki-export/wiki/Kernel.md

 ---

 The Xbox kernel is called xboxkrnl.exe.
 It is closely related to the Windows NT [ntoskrnl.exe](/wiki/Wikipedia:Ntoskrnl.exe "wikilink").
-It's image base address is always 0x80010000.
+Its image base address is always 0x80010000.

 Header modifications